codeigniter4projects/website/README.md

 1. From the repo directory start serving the website: `php spark serve`
 2. In your web browser of choice navigate to the local URL: `http://localhost:8080`

-> Note: The example commands above are for Linux-based systems.
+> **Note** The example commands above are for Linux-based systems.
 You may need to adjust for your operating system.